trollpurse/trollpurse-blog/_posts/2018-1-5-More-AWS-Automation-With-Reddit-Posts.md

 ## Second Try with Javascript

-A nice fallback, due to the sheer amount of developers, is Javascript for writing AWS Lambdas.
-Particulary javascript for [NodeJS](https://nodejs.org).
+A nice fallback for writing AWS Lambdas and modules, due to the sheer amount of developers, is Javascript.
+Particulary, Javascript for [NodeJS](https://nodejs.org).
 Taking a scan of the [Reddit docs for useful APIs](https://github.com/reddit/reddit/wiki/API-Wrappers), Troll Purse came across [this one](https://www.npmjs.com/package/snoowrap).
 In two lines of code (in regards to the API calls) Troll Purse was able to automate [SNS](https://aws.amazon.com/sns/) receives and submit a link to the [Troll Purse Subreddit](https://www.reddit.com/r/trolpurse/).

 ### The Code ( YAY )